-- Editors should be conscious of the ethics surrounding publication of images of human remains, and should recognize that human remains are perceived differently in different cultures.
+- Editors should be conscious of the ethics surrounding the publication of images of human remains and should recognize that human remains are perceived differently in different cultures.
 Images of human remains should not be published without consideration of the views of any demonstrated genealogical descendants or affiliated cultural communities, if feasible.
 In cases where descendants or affiliated cultural communities cannot be contacted, images of human remains should not be published without consultation with and permission from the curating institution or relevant stakeholder.
 For more information refer to the British Association of Biological Anthropology and Osteoarchaeology Code of Ethics.

-- Cultural restrictions do exist in some cultures that prevent publication of the names of deceased people.
-In Aboriginal Australian culture, this often extends to publication of photographs or film footage of deceased persons.
-Editors are encouraged to consider any sensitivities and, if necessary, confer with the author about appropriate representation of subjects in published work.
+- Cultural restrictions do exist in some cultures that prevent the publication of the names of deceased people.
+In Aboriginal Australian culture, this often extends to the publication of photographs or film footage of deceased persons.
+Editors are encouraged to consider any sensitivities and, if necessary, confer with the author about the appropriate representation of subjects in published work.

 3. Registering clinical trials

-The World Health Organization and Declaration of Helsinki both suggest that clinical trials should be registered prospectively, before participants are enrolled.
+The World Health Organization and the Declaration of Helsinki both suggest that clinical trials should be registered prospectively before participants are enrolled.
 The International Federation of Pharmaceutical Manufacturers and Associations also requires its members to register trials.
 Legislation varies.
 For example, the US Food and Drug Administration Amendments Act of 2007 does not require registration for Phase 1 studies.

-Medical journals that publish clinical trials should make prospective registration a requirement for publication of such trials.
+Medical journals that publish clinical trials should make prospective registration a requirement for the publication of such trials.
 Clinical trial registration numbers should be included in all papers that report their results.
 A suitable statement about this in journal instructions for authors might read: “We require that clinical trials are prospectively registered in a publicly accessible database.
 Please include the name of the trial register and your clinical trial registration number at the end of your abstract.
-If your trial is not registered, or was registered retrospectively, please explain the reasons for this.”
+If your trial is not registered or was registered retrospectively, please explain the reasons for this.”